oracle-livelabs/apex/online-bookstore-app/10-add-user/10-add-user.md

 - Create and manage forms to update user details and reset passwords.
 - Implement RESTful Services to handle user profile pictures and integrate these services into the application.

+## Downloads: Missed Previous Labs?
+Download and Install the Application

+If you're stuck or missed out on completing the previous labs, don't worry!
+You can download and install the application as follows:

+1. Click [here]() to download the completed application zip file.

+2. Import the **online-bookstore-app.zip** file into your workspace.
+To import the app, go to **App Builder > Import**.

+3. Follow the steps in the Install Application wizard to install the app along with the Supporting Objects.

+4. All set.
+Now, run the application and see it in action!.

 ## Task 1: Creating a Profile Page with a Book List

 This task provides step-by-step instructions for creating a profile page displaying a book list.
 The profile page will be built from scratch, starting with a blank page and adding a series of regions and sub-regions to effectively organize and display the data.
 By following these steps, you will learn how to configure page properties, create regions for content display, and integrate an SQL query to populate the book list dynamically.
 This process will culminate in a user-friendly interface where users can view their book details and purchase links directly from their profile page.